Summer Internship Program: Orange County

 The intern’s training and responsibilities will be carried out in a hands-on manner.
 This is not simply an observational opportunity, but rather a chance for the intern to be trained by VCE and then educate the community based on this training and under the supervision of Extension staff.
 The intern will gain an understanding of and appreciation for the role that VCE plays in the community through partnerships and collaboration.
-Current community partners include Orange County Fair Association, Orange Office on Youth, Orange Parks and Rec, Central Virginia Cattleman Association, Virginia Tech’s Northern Piedmont Center, local agribusinesses, and more than 500 community volunteers.
+Current community partners include Orange County Fair Association, Orange Office on Youth, Orange Parks and Rec, Senior Nutrition Site, Central Virginia Cattleman Association, Virginia Tech’s Northern Piedmont Center, local agribusinesses, and more than 500 community volunteers.
 The intern will be given an opportunity to explore ways in which he/she can obtain a career in Extension, while working with experienced agents.

 - Job Description and Qualifications